sourcegraph/sourcegraph-public-snapshot/doc/admin/validation.md

 >NOTE: Every step is optional (if the corresponding top-level key is not present then the step is skipped).
 >

 ### Passing in secrets

 Secrets are handled via environment variables. `src validate install` requires an environment variables to be set to authenticate to your code host.

->NOTE: currently only GitHub is supported as a code host.
+>NOTE: Currently only GitHub is supported as a code host.
 >

 `src validate install` requires an environment variable to be setup to authenticate against your code host.